ihagverdi/Database-Systems-Project/README.md

 The Datasets folder contains all the .CSV files.
 The Project Description folder contains the .pdf explaining the goals and structure of the project.
 The Entity Relationship Diagram folder contains the ER (Entity-Relationship) diagram.
+The MySQL folder contains the log file for the project and all the .sql files created.